zegetech/zegetech.github.io/_posts/2019-06-18-unveiling-mpesa-daraja-3-0.md

 - puts too much security weight on developer(process of generating the Security Credential)
 - confusing naming of keys.
 One can't easily diffrenciate Party A, from Party B and Initiator Name.
 In fact the description on the docs confuses newbies further

-Proposed Daraja 2.0 implementation of the same:
+Proposed Daraja 2.0 implementation of the B2C API :

 ```
 curl -X POST --header "Authorization: Bearer <Access-Token>" --header "Content-Type: application/vnd.api+json" --header "Accept: application/vnd.api+json" -d "